vnay92/osmosis_poc/README.md

 To run:

-    node index.js --site=explosm
+    node index.js --site=channelate

-This would crawl Explosm and push to the queue
+This would return the details of a Random Comic

-Then :

-    node extract.js